 - Seem to regrow.
 Otherwise, we wouldn’t have any trouble turning back !
 I retorted.

 We looked at each other through the pale beams of our headlamps.
 Clearly, we were doomed.
 And as if our fear had been heard, we heard a beastly noise coming from the bushes, or rather from the tangle of vines that now surrounded us and seemed to move slowly in front of our eyes, making a rustling sound that resembled a kind of hissing.
-But this roar had something mechanical about it that made it anything but… animal.
+But this roar had something mechanical about it that made it anything but… organic.
 What to do now ?
 Now that we were right in the middle of this forest and isolated from the path we had taken an hour earlier ?

 The vines seemed to be gaining ground… They were slowly but surely advancing in our direction.
 And as they reached the tree in front of us, without thinking further, I leapt toward it—leaving on the ground, like surrendering arms, the heaviest items, namely ammunition and sleeping bag—and began to grab its bark, which was thick enough for me to catch the surface of the tree, quickly enough with my sneakers to avoid falling into the abyss along the way… It was as if I had transformed into some sort of squirrel or cat that, fierce, would take on the challenge of running with such ease.
 Yet I had no claws, and so after two endless minutes of literally doing everything I could not to fall, I finally managed to reach a first branch.
 Except that this one, too thin, snapped under my weight and I momentarily lost my balance before grabbing onto another, at the last moment.
 My headlamp, fortunately, had illuminated it… as well as a spider, calmly settled between two trees, whose body was perhaps five times the size of the tarantulas I had seen on television shows.
 It had an elongated, spectral body, whose white glowed under the beam of my lamp.

 However, something else caught my attention this time.
-A swallowing sound, as if someone were greedily chewing something very hard, with a ferocity that one could have compared to... voracity.
+A swallowing sound, as if someone were greedily chewing something very hard, with a ferocity that one could have compared to voracity.
 The sound came from just below me, a few meters away.
 But where was my friend, after all, where was Sacha ?
 Now that I was regaining my senses a little, and momentarily out of danger, I began to seriously wonder.
 It was clear that he hadn't followed me on this crazy adventure, the one of climbing this seemingly endless tree...

 Instinctively, I resumed the climb toward the sky, undoubtedly my only salvation.
 And the fact that every finger pressed into the bark, as painful as it could be, moved me a little further away from those things, was reason enough to keep going, again and again, ignoring the pain, which gradually and almost completely faded under the intense stress, and above all, behind the one thing that mattered at that moment : life.

 This tree seemed to rise all the way to the moon, which that night was bathed in a kind of thick mist I had never seen before… Yes, the moon was in the water and cast its pale blue light on the foliage, whose mass was gigantic.
 What kind of tree on Earth could plunge so deeply into the sky ?
-It simply wasn't possible, and I increasingly wondered if all of this was simply the product of my imagination.
+It simply wasn't possible, and I wondered again if all of this was simply the product of my imagination.

 Sometimes, I would get lost in this foliage because it was so dense, and there were times I could feel creatures entering my sealed suit through the neck.
 I could feel them crawling along my spine, but I didn’t have time to chase them away.
 Sometimes also, I would get stung by one of them.
 The pain could be quite sharp, but I concluded that if I was still alive, it meant they must be harmless in some ways.
 Still, I was starting to feel weakened, and my vision would sometimes become blurry… And then, to make things worse, as I gained altitude, the air became colder and drier, and the oxygen seemed to thin, making it hard for me to catch my breath.
 Luckily, the clothes I was wearing protected me, as did the hot sweat now coursing through my body, dripping everywhere… After a while—I couldn't say exactly how long, because it seemed endless to me, but let's say for sure a few hours—climbing from branch to branch, or rather, by the end, dragging myself, I reached not the top of the tree, but a spot from which I could make out the surroundings… Yes, more than my own fear, I wanted to understand where I was.